scrapinghub/dateparser/CONTRIBUTING.rst

 .. note::

-    If you don't have `tox` installed, you need to install ir first using `pip install tox`
+    If you don't have `tox` installed, you need to install it first using `pip install tox`

 Submit Feedback